TeskaLabs/CatVision-Docs/README.md

 Note that this how-to is a **minimum setup** for your Android application to have `CatVision` integrated.
 To integrate `CatVision` *by the book* follow the [detailed step-by-step](./)

 #### Dependency

+Download the `cvio-v1705-rc.1-release.aar` and put it in `yourproject/yourapp/aars`

 In your `app.gradle` add `maven` repository and set up `com.teskalabs.cvio` as a dependency:

 ```